CertusGroup/ciutshi/_sources/appendix_b.md.txt

 #### Data Architecture

 The data architecture section covers the data technology and data asset considerations for the data strategy period of performance.
-Data assets depend on data archictectures ability to facilitate assests per requirements to customer end-points.
+Data assets depend on data architectures ability to facilitate assets per requirements to customer end-points.
 A large part of this relationship are the tools and technologies that support their management and governance within the organization's information systems.

 ##### Technology and Tools

 This section covers essential considerations for maintenance and shifts in tools and technologies for data management.
 This includes software and programming languages essential to process and regulate data assets across systems.
-This focus ensures that the data strategy accounts for timelines to upgrades and license technologies in a manner that acheives continuity of data operations within and between strategy periods.
+This focus ensures that the data strategy accounts for timelines to upgrades and license technologies in a manner that achieves continuity of data operations within and between strategy periods.

 ##### Architecture